swan-io/chicane/README.md

 // -> { invitation: "542022247745", users: ["frank", "chris"] }
 ```

-#### Router.unsafeNavigate and Router.unsafeReplace
+#### Router.pushUnsafe and Router.replaceUnsafe

-Two methods similar to `Router.navigate` and `Router.replace` but which accept a `string` as unique argument.
+Two methods similar to `Router.push` and `Router.replace` but which accept a `string` as unique argument.
 Useful for escape hatches.

 A quick example with a `Redirect` component: